Deekshith-Codes/thiranex-task-1-data-cleaning/README.md

 A total of **9 high-value transactions** were identified as outliers in the `Total` column.

-After investigation, these transactions were found to be legitimate sales with a quantity of 10.
-Therefore, they were **retained rather than removed**.
+After investigation, these transactions were found to be legitimate supermarket transactions with a quantity of 10.
+Therefore, the outliers were **retained rather than removed**.

 ---